 In 2017, the French National Geographical Committee (CNFG) initiated the first « Nuit de la Géographie (GeoNight) », which took place in Paris and in a dozen other French cities.
 In 2018 and with the support of EUGEO, the events reached a European scale.
 In 2019, with IGU, more countries around the world organized GeoNight events.
 Over the years, these events have become highly popular and successful, as demonstrated by the great public diversity, the thousands of people attending GeoNight around the world, the enthusiasm of the events’ organizers, and the recognition of the events’ quality by many international geography associations.

-The GeoNight’s fifth edition will take place on Friday, April 9th 2021.
+The GeoNight’s eight edition will take place on Friday, April 5th, 2024, AND Friday, April 12th, 2024.
 As in previous years, we hope that the organized events will be successful around the world.

 The main goals of GeoNight are relatively simple: one night (or evening) a year, events are organized simultaneously around the world.
 These events should aim to highlight geography and geographers, give the greater public a chance to familiarise themselves with geographical concepts and studies, and to make geographical research more accessible.
 The proposed events should, whenever possible, be free and open to the public.